United Kingdom constituencies: Scottish Parliament constituencies

-Scottish Parliament constituencies are sometimes called Holyrood constituencies, to distinguish them from Westminster (House of Commons) constituencies.
-The Scottish Parliament Building is in the Holyrood area of Edinburgh, while the main meeting place of the Parliament of the United Kingdom is the Palace of Westminster, in the City of Westminster.
+Scottish Parliament constituencies are sometimes called Holyrood constituencies, the Scottish Parliament Building being situated in the Holyrood area of Edinburgh, to distinguish them from the Westminster constituencies of the Parliament of the United Kingdom, in the Palace of Westminster in the City of Westminster.

 There are 73 Holyrood constituencies covering Scotland, and each elects one Member of the Scottish Parliament (MSP) by the first-past-the-post system.
 Also, the constituencies are grouped into eight electoral regions, and each of these regions elects seven additional members, to produce a form or degree of mixed-member proportional representation.

 The existing constituencies were created, effectively, for the first general election of the Scottish Parliament, in 1999.
 When created, all but two had the names and boundaries of Westminster constituencies.
 The two exceptions were the Orkney Holyrood constituency, covering the Orkney Islands council area, and the Shetland Holyrood constituency, covering the Shetland Islands council area.
 For Westminster elections, these council areas were covered (and still are covered) by the Orkney and Shetland Westminster constituency.

 In 1999, under the Scotland Act 1998, the expectation was that there would be a permanent link between the boundaries of Holyrood constituencies and those of Westminster constituencies.
 This link was broken, however, by the Scottish Parliament (Constituencies) Act 2004, which enabled the creation of a new set of Westminster constituencies without change to Holyrood constituencies.
 The new Westminster boundaries became effective for the 2005 United Kingdom general election.

 Senedd constituencies

-There are 40 Senedd constituencies covering Wales, and each elects one Member of the Senedd (MS) by the first-past-the-post system.
-Also, the constituencies are grouped into five electoral regions, and each of these regions elects four additional members, to produce a form or degree of mixed-member proportional representation.
+There are 16 Senedd constituencies covering Wales, and each elects six Members of the Senedd (MS) by the D'Hondt method.

-The current set of Senedd constituencies is the second to be created.
+The current set of Senedd constituencies is the third to be created.
 The first was created for the first general election of the National Assembly for Wales, in 1999.

 European Parliament constituencies

 Before its withdrawal from the European Union in 2020, the United Kingdom elected its Members of the European Parliament (MEPs) through twelve multimember European Parliament constituencies.
 One, Northern Ireland, used single transferable vote, while the eleven covering Great Britain used the d'Hondt method of party-list proportional representation.

-For its first European Parliamentary elections in 1979 Great Britain was divided into a number of single-member first-past-the Post constituencies, matching the way Westminster MPs are elected.
-Following the decision that all MEPs should be elected by some form of proportional representation, the Labour government passed the European Parliamentary Elections Act 1999, creating eleven constituencies on Great Britain, which were first used in 1999.
+For its first European Parliamentary elections in 1979 Great Britain was divided into a number of single-member first-past-the-post constituencies, matching the way Westminster MPs are elected.
+Following the decision that all MEPs should be elected by some form of proportional representation, the Labour government passed the European Parliamentary Elections Act 1999, creating eleven constituencies in Great Britain, which were first used in 1999.